 When PHYSEDagogy launched in 2013, our team consisted of early career educators who were all currently teaching in the classroom.
 Our shared belief was that we could add value to and elevate the physical education and health education profession through meaningful, relevant, and visibly public discussion about instructional practices in the classroom.
 It was never about one person, rather a collective of individuals with diverse perspectives connected through shared experiences within our community and profession.
 It is why the logo is a hashtag with dots representing the people in our professional community.
 Now, PHYSEDagogy strives to continue holding space for other professionals to share in that experience.
 As our team has gained experience, perspective, and is now in the midpoint of our professional careers, we feel it is important to clearly articulate what PHYSEDagogy is and what it isn’t.

 First, PHYSEDagogy is not any of the following:

-- We are not a business or brand.
+- We are not a business.

 - We are not a provider or gate keeper of resources for teachers.

 - We are not a content provider of professional development for teachers

 We feel our ability to sustainably hold space for what is important, means setting clear boundaries and being transparent about our capabilities and what we don’t do.

 Now, with that out of the way–here is what we actively strive to be:

 - Holding space for the North American perspective in Physical Education.
 Our profession and the discourse within our community is global.
 PHYSEDagogy is a platform where the North American (particularly the United States) perspective in these conversations can be seen, heard, and shared.